rhodyrstats/git_github_cats/git_github_cats_notes.md

  - origin is a short name for the URL of the remote
  - master is the local branch into which your pull everything (bit more on branches later)
  - simple case you can always use master and never really worry about branches
-11. git push origin gh-pages
- - So, you've made changes and committed to your local repository
- - push is how you get those sent to the master remote repository
- - again, origin is simply a shorthand for your remote
- - gh-pages (could have been master, just messing with things) is the local branch that has committed changes to push
 12. git checkout master
  - if you have multiple branches (e.g  master AND gh-pages)
  - checkout lets you switch between them